-Julio Cesar Chavez Jr. (left) vs. Sergio Martinez
+Julio Cesar Chavez Jr. vs. Sergio Martinez: Reasons Martinez Will Take a Rematch

 Sergio Martinez cleaned the clock of Julio Cesar Chavez Jr., but one great rally in the final round for Chavez Jr. has the promoters clamoring for a lucrative rematch, according to Ryan Burton of Boxing Scene.